 - ¼ teaspoon cayenne pepper

-- 1 litre water 4 cups
+- 1 litre vegetable broth or water

-- 250 grams cooked or canned white beans, drained and rinsed
+- 250 grams cooked or canned white beans drained and rinsed

 - Zest and juice of a lemon